-PROBLEM POSSIBLE CAUSE SOLUTION Cooking results are not The range is not level.
+PROBLEM POSSIBLE CAUSE SOLUTION Cooking results are not what you expected The range is not level.
 Level range.
-(See Installation Instructions.) what you expected The oven temperature seems too low or too high.
+(See Installation Instruc- tions.)
+The oven temperature seems too low or too high.
 Adjust the oven temperature control.
-(See "Adjusting the oven temperature control" on page 12.)
-The oven was not preheated as the recipe calls for.
+(See "Adjusting the oven temperature control" on page 13.)
+You have not preheated the oven as the recipe calls for.
 Preheat oven if called for in recipe.
 The recipe has never been tested or is not from a reliable source.
 Use only tested recipes from a reliable source.
 The pans are not the type or size recommended in the recipe.
 Refer to a reliable cookbook for recommended pan type and size.
 There is not proper air circulation around pan when baking.
-Allow 11⁄2 to 2 inches (4-5 cm) of air space on all sides of pan.
+Allow 11⁄2 to 2 inches (4-5 cm) on all sides of the pans for air circulation.
 There must be a minimum space of 1 inch (2.5 cm).
 The cooking utensils are not the proper shape or do not fit the surface units being used.
 Use cooking utensils with smooth, flat bottoms that fit the surface units being used.